fbpx

 Conclusion

-Frequently Asked Questions:
+Frequently Asked Questions

-How do I know if PEMF is working?
+How to know if PEMF is working?

 Some indications that PEMF may be working include improved sleep and mood, reduced pain, and increased energy levels.
 However, individual results may vary, and it’s best to consult with a healthcare professional to determine if PEMF is right for you.

-How long does PEMF effect last?
+How long does the PEMF effect last?

 The duration of the PEMF effect can vary depending on the individual and the condition being treated.
 Some people may experience relief for several hours, while others may experience relief for several days.
 It is important to take therapy regularly to achieve long-term effects.